-As a servicing agent on behalf of passive investors, the PIP Group has made the claim that the areas they invest are “recession proof” and as a result, we have always chosen markets with lots of first-time home buyer incentives.
+As a servicing agent on behalf of passive investors, the PIP Group has made the claim that the areas they invest in are “recession-proof” and as a result, we have always chosen markets with lots of first-time home buyer incentives.
 Now I do not believe the impact is going to be at levels we saw at the peak of the last recession, but I do believe we will see the same trends.
 The areas we saw impacted the greatest in the peak of the last recession are going to see the most damage in terms of evictions and foreclosures.
 Institutional investors like Blackstone are ready to pounce when the opportunity comes mirziamov.ru This is not necessarily a bad thing, as the deployment of private capital is the best option for recovery and that is exactly how we saw things take shape as we climbed out of the recession in 2012.
-The problem is institutional investors require much smaller margins to be profitable, than investors like you and I – they likely invest where you live, so don’t invest there!
+The problem is institutional investors require much smaller margins to be profitable, than investors like you and me – they likely invest where you live, so don’t invest there!

 At the peak of the recession, we were hearing the doom and gloom of the real estate market and yes, it was bad.
 There are, however, always pockets of opportunity.
 An example then, was Charleston, SC.
-Through a number of urban renewal programs and city/state incentives for first time homebuyers, Charleston grew from within.
-What was a pretty beat down city in the midst of the recession, came out to be one of the most desired places to live by 2017.
+Through a number of urban renewal programs and city/state incentives for first-time homebuyers, Charleston grew from within.
+What was a pretty beat-down city in the midst of the recession, came out to be one of the most desired places to live by 2017.
 So much so, it was being compared to as “The San Francisco of the Southeast.”
 We have seen how COVID has shown the stability of their market, as the northeast moves south with a new way of life and more people working from home on a permanent basis.
-So stable in fact, first time home buyer and middle-class home values nearly doubled in Q3 of 2020.
+So stable in fact, first-time home buyer and middle-class home values nearly doubled in Q3 of 2020.
 (Source; Attom Data Solutions – Top 10 Opportunity Zones where home prices nearly doubled in Q3 2020)

 As the largest buyer of distressed real estate in the Savannah market, the PIP Group has been embedded in what was already a great growth market.
-With a year over year appreciation of 9% for single family residential homes in Savannah, it has been easy to provide passive investors with a 16% annualized yield/promise on fix and flips.
+With a year-over-year appreciation of 9% for single-family residential homes in Savannah, it has been easy to provide passive investors with a 16% annualized yield/promise on fix and flips.
 Like Charleston, Savannah wants to preserve its history and charm.
-Like Charleston, a low inventory of first-time home buyer homes, means internal growth and renovation of long since abandoned homes.
+Like Charleston, a low inventory of first-time home buyer homes means internal growth and renovation of long-since abandoned homes.

 Let us take a look at just some of what Savannah has going for it:

-- Savannah is part of a Southeast Region that consists of 60 Market “centers” between Georgia, Tennessee and Alabama.
+- Savannah is part of a Southeast Region that consists of 60 Market “centers” between Georgia, Tennessee, and Alabama.
 Although competing with much more populous cities like Nashville, or Atlanta, Savannah was the second largest city for sold properties and sales volume in 2020.

 - Savannah’s market appreciation has been 9% year over year for the last 4 years – that is nearly double the national average.

-- Rents in some Savannah neighborhoods have grown by as much as33% in the last three years, nearly triple the state average.
+- Rents in some Savannah neighborhoods have grown by as much as 33% in the last three years, nearly triple the state average.

 - Due to the lower inventory (new homes) of Savannah, when forbearances end and foreclosure inventory rise, Savannah will easily absorb this, and it will have no negative impact on the market.